geek-fun/jest-search/README.md

 ElasticSearch and OpenSearch relies on Java, please make sure you have Java installed and `JAVA_HOME` is set.

+`jest-search` provide two ways to set up, one is two set up globally, another is running in specific test only

+###  set up globally
 **1. install library**

 ```bash